ComputationalRNABiology/pyicoteo/web_documentation/index.rst

 Welcome
 =======

-Pyicos is a toolkit for the analysis of high-throughput sequenjcing data.
+Pyicos is a toolkit for the analysis of high-throughput sequencing data.
 It is designed to be flexible.
-It can be used several in ways:
+It can be used in several ways:

 * Command line unix tool
 * Protocol files